Steam-Locomotive/SCTFQ2-Write-ups/pwn/pwn2.md

 print shell_code
 ```

-Now we just pipe that in to the pwn1 server to get a call of any system inst that can be "/bin/sh" to spawn us a shell.
+Now we just pipe that in to the pwn1 server to get a call of any system instruction that can be "/bin/sh" to spawn us a shell.

-After this go to the tmp directory so you can use gdb (it only works with file write perms), wget pwn2.
+After this go to the tmp directory so you can use gdb (it only works with file write perms), and wget pwn2.
 Then you can execute gdb on pwn2 and do:

 ```
 b main